 Online/Hybrid Distance Education, How Does it Work?

-The online/distance format provides increased flexibility to complete one’s study compared to the traditional classroom format, with a part time plan of study for those who plan to continue to work.
+The online/distance format provides increased flexibility to complete one’s study compared to the traditional classroom format.
 We also offer in-state tuition regardless of your location.
 Geography might separate you from your professor, but our faculty members are committed to personal attention.
 Professors can be reached by phone and email.

-The 53-credit hour distance learning PMHNP program includes a minimum of 660-hours of clinical training.
+The 46-credit hour distance learning PMHNP program includes a minimum of 660-hours of clinical training.
 Most of the didactic learning is offered through synchronous and asynchronous learning activities through online learning platforms.

 Students will be required to complete an onsite orientation and several onsite residencies during their psychiatric core courses.
 Clinical training with preceptors will begin in the specialty courses.
 Clinical experiences will include outpatient, inpatient and crisis settings.
 In addition, assessment, diagnostics, medication management and psychotherapy will be taught across the lifespan.
 Students obtain the clinical experiences with preceptors they select upon the approval by faculty.